|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 9) The fuel bundle design and construction of liquid metal cooled fast neutron reactors is more critical than for water cooled and moderated reactors because the nuclear reaction in a fast neutron reactor is controlled by thermal expansion of the fuel instead of by slow neutrons.

-Hence for practical construction, operating and maintenance reasons electricity utilities have in the past generally have chosen water cooled and moderated nuclear reactors instead of more efficient liquid metal cooled fast neutron nuclear reactors.
+Hence for practical construction, operating and maintenance reasons electricity utilities have generally in the past chosen water cooled and moderated nuclear reactors instead of more efficient liquid sodium cooled fast neutron nuclear reactors.
 As a result, water cooled and moderated nuclear power reactors have a long history of operational success.
 The issues that will likely eventually force abandonment of water cooled reactors in favor of liquid sodium cooled reactors are requirements for safe disposal of high level nuclear waste and for improved fuel utilization.

 MOLTEN SALT REACTORS: